Oscar-winning Actor Alan Arkin Dies At 89 - UrduPoint

 "I love completely disreputable characters who spout philosophy," Arkin said.
 "He's completely out there, wide open and nuts."
 He earned another Oscar nomination for 2013's best picture winner "Argo," in which he played a curmudgeonly Hollywood producer who brought comic relief to the tense Iran hostage thriller.

-"The audience came in knowing a lot of what they saw was going to fail, and it was okay," he told The LA Times in 2008.
+"The audience came in knowing a lot of what they saw was going to fail, and it was okay," he told the Los Angeles Times in 2008.
 "Now if you fail, it's a moral issue, bad for the numbers crunchers."
 "But one of the things I learned from improvising is that all of life is an improvisation, whether you like it or not.

 "Some of the greatest scientific discoveries of the 20th century came out of people dropping things."Along with his three sons, Arkin is survived by his wife Suzanne as well as four grandchildren and a great-grandchild.